tuppi-ovh/data-server-pi/docs/doc_data_server_pi.md

-*Last update on 24/04/2020*
+*Last update on 25/04/2020*

+# Data Server on Raspberry PI

-# Smart Home Installation
+## Smart Home Installation

 I will decribe on this page a simple Smart Home Installation which I have build for my home.
-It is based principally on:
-- Raspberry PI
-- STM32 board

 ```plantuml
 @startuml